 I think both the tripod and remote shutter release are important because they help eliminate camera shake, so they help me to get good sharp photos.

-Now, let's say you have chosen the place and the scene you would like to photograph.
-You have the camera mounted on the tripod (I hope) and it's standing there in front of you as you view the scene before you and its potential.
+Now, let's say you have chosen the place and the scene you want to photograph; you have the camera mounted on the tripod (I hope) and it's standing there in front of you as you assess the scene before you for its most pleasing elements.

 A good landscape vista should be in sharp focus from the very beginning through to the last line on the last page.

-So, approach the camera standing there in front of you and look through the viewfinder (or at your digital camera viewing screen).
-You're a long way from pressing the shutter button yet.
+So, approach the camera standing there in front of you and look through the viewfinder (or your camera viewing screen).
+Wait, you are still a long way from pressing that shutter button yet.

 Go to Part 2